1na/diningwebsite/README.md

-# Decomissioned
-The website that this was written for has been decomissioned.

-# Fork of Jekyll now
+# Forked of Jekyll now

-**Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))

-**Jekyll Now** makes it easier to create your Jekyll blog, by eliminating a lot of the up front setup.

-This fork is for a website in production.
+This is technically not a fork anymore.

 ## Quick Start